 a) a NAS-PDU field containing a NAS message, for example, a REGISTRATION REQUEST message; and

-b) an AN-parameters field containing access network parameters, such as GUAMI, selected PLMN ID, S-NSSAI and establishment cause, (see 3GPP TS 23.502 [3]).
+b) an AN-parameters field containing access network parameters, such as GUAMI, selected PLMN ID, requested NSSAI and establishment cause, (see 3GPP TS 23.502 [3]).

+NOTE X: If and how the UE includes the requested NSSAI as a part of the access type depends on the NSSAI inclusion mode IE as especified in 3GPP TS 24.501 [4].

 The W-AGF, on reception of NAS messages from the 5G-RG within an EAP-Response/5G-NAS message, shall forward the NAS message to the AMF.

 The W-AGF, on reception of NAS messages from the AMF, shall include the NAS message within an EAP-Request/5G-NAS message.
 The W-AGF shall transmit the EAP-Request/5G-NAS message to the 5G-RG.

-NOTE: The W-AGF is transparent to the NAS messages and as an intermediate network entity only conveys transparently the NAS messages between the 5G-RG and the AMF.
+NOTE Y: The W-AGF is transparent to the NAS messages and as an intermediate network entity only conveys transparently the NAS messages between the 5G-RG and the AMF.

 The EAP-Request/5G-NAS message shall include a NAS-PDU field that contains a NAS message.